David-L-R/docker-workshop/README.md

 ## "Clean" Setup

 All these information is confusing...
 Let's look at a concrete example.

 - FROM alpine

 TODO: provide excercise
+TODO: make mistakes on purpose

 ## NodeJS Setup

 When we run our Node/React applications we start by installing packages.
 To do that we are using `npm install`.
 But, we actually assume the machine we are running this code on has `npm` installed.

 So how do we make sure that no matter where we run our code - our local machine, or an external server, the code will run correctly?

 Docker come to save the day!

 So, if we have an Node.js application, and we install different packages, like:

 - `express`
 - `axios`
 - `nodemon`
   How can we install them?